ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3oncan/README.md

 Writing of data is triggered by storing the corresponding state with `Acknowledged` not checked (ack=false) - yes, it's that simple!
 The data point will be read again from device and stored in the state 2.5 seconds after writing.
 If state not get's acknowledged, please take a look to the logs.

 Writing is restricted to a set of data points using a **white list**.
 The list is stored in the info section of each device, e.g. at `e3oncan.0.vitocal.info.udsDidsWritable`.
 You can add more data points by editing this state.
 Make sure, **not** to check `Acknowledged` when saving the state.
+Some data points cannot be changed, even if they are whitelisted.
+The device then returns a "negative response" code.
+In such a case, the adapter repeats the write process with another service.
+This only works on the internal CAN bus.
+However, this approach can also fail.
+In general, write processes should always be checked.

 During first start of adapter instance a device scan will be done providing a list of all available E3 devices for configuration dialog (energy meters are not listed).
 A scan for data points of each E3 device should be done during first setup, details see below.